 You can then think about what finish you would like the headstone to have.
 There are a few options:

 - Polished: Gives a smooth, shiny glass-like appearance.
-Polished headstones require high maintenance to clean.
+Polished headstones require more maintenance to keep clean.

 - Part polished: You can choose to have the face of the headstone as a glossy finish, and the rest of the headstone unpolished.